Last updated

 1. Implementation time

-This refers to the period it takes to fully set up, configure, and integrate the CRM system into a business's workflows.
-It includes all the steps necessary to ensure the CRM is operational and aligned with the organization’s goals.
+This refers to the period it takes to fully set up, configure, and integrate the CRM system into a sales team's workflows.
+It includes all the steps necessary to ensure the CRM is operational and aligned with the organization's goals.

 2. Scalability

 While some CRMs such as HubSpot are appealing with their free-forever plan.
-You may find that once you’re ready to upgrade, it becomes costly.
-To avoid having time taken away from you for yet another implementation process, you’ll want to pay attention to price plans.
-For instance, folk’s price plans are designed to scale with you as your team grows with its ability to support solopreneurs, small to mid-size teams and large enterprises.
+You may find that once you're ready to upgrade, it becomes costly.
+To avoid having time taken away from you for yet another implementation process, you'll want to pay attention to price plans.
+For instance, folk CRM's price plans are designed to scale perfectly with medium-sized sales teams of 20-50 people, offering the right balance of advanced features without the enterprise-level complexity or costs that can burden growing sales teams.

 3. Ease of use